 I know this message goes a bit against the mainstream messaging from software companies, LMS suppliers, and even some established instructional design traditions, but focusing on the learner and interactivity really is at the heart of every successful e-learning solution I’ve encountered.

-If you want to explore these ideas further, I suggest two things:
+If you want to explore these ideas further, I suggest:

 - Download a white paper and on-demand webinar on Creating e-Learning That Makes a Difference, which lays out a framework for design of interactivity.